Stress is the state of the body when it is made to cope with more physical, mental or emotional load than it can handle or is used to.

 - Eat a healthy diet – A healthy and nutritious diet is rich in vegetables, fruits, nuts, whole grains, proteins, yogurt, and plenty of water.
 Cut down on high sugar items, processed and packaged foods, deep-fried items, too much caffeine, alcohol, and smoking/chewing tobacco.
 Timely, unrushed meals (lunch break should be at least 30 minutes) with adequate chewing and savoring the food are important to reduce stress.

 - Medical care: Often an underlying medical condition may cause or compound stress, or vice versa.
 It is important to seek a medical consult in case of persistent symptoms.
 It is also important to get a medical check-up done annually if one is over 45 years of age.
 Some common investigations advised for stress are BP check, complete blood counts (CBC), blood sugar, vitamin D and B12, thyroid function and ECG.
-Other routine medical check-up tests include lipid profile, renal and liver function tests.
+Other routine medical check-up tests include lipid profile, renal and liver function tests, and hormonal levels in women.
 The sheer normalcy of a medical check-up is often a stress-relieving thing in itself while timely detection of any abnormality can help apt treatment and better stress management.
 The physician will also advise on the need for a course of medicines or supplements to manage the health condition contributing to stress.

 Also read –